Civil Engineering Mathematics 1

 You will further develop your ability to analyse statically indeterminate structures and design complex structures.
-Subjects include moment distribution with sway, plastic section properties, Hillerborg strip methods, design of reinforced and prestressed concrete and design of steel portal frames and moment connections.
+Subjects include moment distribution with sway, plastic section properties, Hillerborg strip methods, and design of timber structures including glulam timber members.

 Case Studies in Environmental Engineering